 I shared a room, at the very back of a long corridor, with three other men.
 At night, while dreaming, I often lay kicking the air, a roommate of mine once told me.
 And every morning Marvin, another roommate, would wake up the whole room with Gimme all your lovin’ by ZZ Top, or House of Pain (appropriate for the clinic, haha) by Deep Purple, on his stereo.
 When I was alone in my room, I would often sing along to music by Toto, which I had on.
 And then I hoped that someone heard it.
 And yes, a woman who had a room across from mine had heard it once, and thought it was really nice that I had been singing.
 And it felt really good that someone responded positively to me, because I really felt like an alien.

 The trial phase also included some tests, which of course I finished within very little time.
-When the pilot phase was almost over, there was a meeting with my therapists scheduled one afternoon.
+When the trial phase was almost over, there was a meeting with my therapists scheduled one afternoon.
 On the morning preceding that afternoon I was gaming on the Playstation and then suddenly my therapist from the trial phase walked in very intimidating.
 She was angry.
 I was playing games again while it was actually the scheduled time for having this conversation, and she was wondering if I actually wanted to make an effort!
 I went with her to the discussion room, where another practitioner was, Anke.
 I found her incredibly powerful.
 I knew I was actually having that conversation in the afternoon, but I was losing my own thoughts and feelings in this one, because they came across as so intimidating, and they fooled me immensely.
 I lost confidence in them, and then I lost my self-confidence as well (they called it dangerous), a mechanism I have carried with me all my life, and that was exactly what they described to me when I was sitting in their room so desperately and in tears.
 This came in incredibly strong and I felt like they saw me right.
 They also told me that I had an awful lot of trouble with anger, that I was afraid of losing control of such feelings, and that the treatment was aimed at exploring these feelings in interactions with others.
 I was a little anxiously attached, they said.
 I was also very focused on others, and how they treated me.
 My aggression I directed at myself, in the form of severe self-criticism.
 Three main goals were formulated.
 To gain more confidence in others, to gain more self-confidence, and to learn to think realistically, which was also very important for me because I had bizarre thoughts.
 A choice was made as to which section they would place me in.
 In one of the sections I would probably become too anxious, so it was changed to another.
 I was placed in the friendliest group there was, group 2.
 And I was very happy with that.
 Anke van Brunssum became my main therapist.

 The first period was intense.
 My goals were “to fit in with the group,” “to be active in the unstructured time with fellow group members,” and “to express thoughts and feelings in the therapies”.
 If something happened in the contact with my therapy mates, and I withdrew to dampen escalating feelings, I had to start writing.
 But of course I was the best boy in the class again, and I was now going to force myself obsessively to be among people.
 So you could always find me in the living room from then on.
 And there I looked for those people, who felt safe to me.
 I always put new people at ease; I usually got on better with them than with people who had been there longer (with some exceptions).
 In my first evaluation I also tell that I have been much too strict with myself again.